PentHertz/RF-Swift/README.md

 # RF Swift

-Welcome to the RF Swift project which aims to provide all needed tools for RF HAMs and professionals.
+Welcome to the RF Swift project! 🎉 Our mission is to provide all the essential tools for both HAM radio enthusiasts and RF professionals. 📡🔧

 ![RF Swift logo](images/logo.png "RF Swift logo")

-This toolbox written in Go and shell script allows to quickly deploy Docker containers with desired RF tools, and will all provide more feautures in the near future.
+Introducing our Go and shell script-based toolbox, designed to streamline the deployment of Docker containers for your preferred RF tools.
+This evolving toolkit promises even more features in the near future, making it an essential asset for RF enthusiasts.

-For the moment, the scripts are not yet complete, but your are welcomed to fullfil them if you see there is a needed tool you want to deploy at scale.
+Currently, the scripts are still under development.
+However, we invite you to contribute by adding any tools you find necessary for large-scale deployment.

-This toolbox was inspirated from the nice [Exegol project](https://github.com/ThePorgs/Exegol) in order to integrate all needed tools for radio analysis without uninstalling your favorite OS, and save space depending on your needs via special Docker file recipes.
+Inspired by the remarkable [Exegol project](https://github.com/ThePorgs/Exegol), our toolbox aims to integrate all essential tools for radio analysis without requiring you to uninstall your preferred operating system.
+It also offers special Docker file recipes to help you conserve space based on your specific needs.

-Still, if you want to have all RF softwares in one OS, you can alternatively use [DragonOS](https://cemaxecuter.com/).
-But if you want to deploy your tools, messing inside a container without affecting your host, this toolbox is for you ;)
+For those who prefer a single OS with all RF software, consider using [DragonOS](https://cemaxecuter.com/).
+But if your goal is to deploy tools within a container without affecting your host system, this toolbox is your ideal solution.

-The philosophy of this toolbox is simple -> keep your Linux or Windows systems as they are, and start to play on RF without borders!
+Our philosophy is straightforward: maintain the integrity of your Linux or Windows systems while enjoying unrestricted RF experimentation.
+Start exploring RF without boundaries today!

 ## Requirements